callmevari/clarin.api/README.md

 The app's objective is manage the holidays of the years, between 2011 and the selected year by the admin.
 We recommend to set the YEAR_LIMIT to a value of 2021, because the No-Laborables API seems tu return a simple calculation above 2021.

+You need to have Node.js installed on your computer, that's the only requirement.

 # local install
 To get the project running locally, you'll need to clone the repo and run the following command inside the project folder: npm install